 3. Sating lining

+- a.
 Mark the cardboard outline on the wrong side of the satin lining & silk.

 c.
 To prevent the sharp edges from spoiling the dedicated satin, smooth out all corners by trimming them round.

+c.
 Repeat the same to cardboard and satin.

 - Topstitch the smaller hexagon inside the basket, slowly to prevent needle breakage.